s-tarun-dev/zlib_test/README.md

 ## Notes

 - If an error ```Error opening output file``` occurs, run the exection command with sudo privilege or check the path.
-- To decompress a file, uncomment the commented code in main and vice versa.
-The command is *./test <compress | decompress> source_file destination_file*